ad-kmt/java-multi-threading/notes/Overview.md

-# Overview of Java Multithreading
+# Overview of Multithreading

+## Introduction
+Multithreading is a widespread programming and execution model that allows multiple threads to exist within the context of a single process, sharing the process's resources but able to execute independently.

+## Simple Explanation

-## What is Multithreading?
+### What is Multithreading?

-Multithreading  allows a computer to perform multiple tasks simultaneously.
-In Java, this means running several pieces of code at the same time, each called a "thread."
-This can make programs faster and more efficient, especially on modern computers with multiple processors.
+Multithreading is like having multiple workers in a single office working on different tasks.
+Although they share the same office space (like memory and resources of a single application), they can perform their tasks independently.
+This can make completing the overall job faster and more efficient because tasks are done in parallel.

+**Example:**
+Imagine an office where one person is answering phone calls, another is typing up reports, and another is filing documents.
+They all work independently but within the same office, sharing office supplies and equipment.

+## Technical Definition

+### Multithreading in Computing

+In computing, multithreading is a technique where a single set of code can be used by several processors at different stages of execution.
+This means a single program can handle multiple tasks simultaneously, such as listening for incoming data, processing data, and updating the user interface all at once.
 ## Why Use Multithreading?
 - **Performance**: By running tasks in parallel, programs can complete more work in less time.
 - **Responsiveness**: In applications like games or user interfaces, multithreading can keep the program responsive to user input while performing background tasks.